 Learn something new or advance your skills at the largest visual art center in the Snohomish County.
-Every year, our professional artist-instructors teach more than 2,000 students from varied backgrounds and cultures in our classes and workshops.
 Whether you're young or old, just starting out or a seasoned pro, the Schack Art Center has a class for you.

-Downloadable Winter/Spring Class Brochure: Jan - April 2016*
+Downloadable Winter Class Brochure: January - April 2017*

 *Please note that classes are subject to change after the quarterly brochure is printed.
 The most up to date classes information is available online.

 SAVE 10% ON CLASS FEES!

 Save 10% on registration fees on any class when you use the code WINSAVE10 by December 23, 2016.
 Classes make a great gift!